Sottysam/Sottysam/README.md

 * ✉️  You can contact me at [sotundesami@gmail.com](mailto:sotundesami@gmail.com)
 * 🧠  I'm learning JavaScript
 * 🤝  I'm open to collaborating on interesting project
-* ⚡  I love playing and watching football😅
+* ⚡  I love playing and watching football🙂

 ### Skills